 Yvonne chose her career in mortgage brokering over 30 years ago and she loves what she does!
 She offers a very diversified work experience.
 During the course of her 30 year career she has been a successful Realtor, she has held a lending position for many years that required her to do her own appraisal work, she has worked for a major Alberta bank and is now happy having her own Broker Business for the last 15 years.

 She has many happy clients and some pretty special client success stories.
 She has experience in aiding clients in making big life decisions, and creating ease of mind.
 She has a full team behind her to help with any areas she is not specialized in.
 Her team offers as many resources as possible to help clients get the best advice possible while planning their real estate-mortgage projects!

 Making big decisions about mortgages can be overwhelming.
 Buying a second property, upgrading, downsizing, or refinancing all need careful consideration.
 As a Mortgage Broker for many years Yvonne has helped hundreds of clients with many diverse mortgage needs!

 Yvonne loves her work, and absolutely loves helping people succeed in buying their dream property.
 There is nothing more exciting than helping people plan and build a real estate portfolio.
-Yvonne has experience in owning a second home at Pigeon Lake and has enjoyed the benefits of Lake Life in rural Alberta for over 15 years.
+Yvonne has experience in building and owning a second home at Pigeon Lake and has enjoyed the benefits of Lake Life in rural Alberta for over the last 15 years.
 No matter where you choose to live or play, she can help you put your financing needs together.